Classic Boston Cream Cake Recipe Made Easy

 How do I make sure my ganache spreads evenly?

-Let the ganache cool slightly before spreading and use an offset spatula to guide it gently to the edges for a smooth finish.
+Let the ganache cool slightly before spreading, and use an offset spatula to guide it gently to the edges for a smooth finish.

 Sharing is caring!

-1 thought on “Classic Boston Cream Cake Recipe Made Easy”
+3 thoughts on “Classic Boston Cream Cake Recipe Made Easy”

 1. Pingback: Classic Baker’s German Chocolate Recipes To Try - 2025